Six Proven Ways To Being A Resilient Stepmom

+It's challenging to find ways to be resilient as a stepmom.
 Repeatedly being rejected by your stepkids can be one of the most difficult setting to be in.
 No matter how hard you try or what you do, it never seems to be good enough.
 To make matters worse, your partner comes out smelling like roses (your perception) while you feel like shit (your reality.)
+You're having a hard time recovering.

 Your feelings run from frustration and anger to resentment, from uncertainty and ambiguity to mistrust.
 And as much as we’d like to hide from those who are the cause of these experiences, as social being, we need to find ways to cope – we need to build our resiliency reserve, the antidote to stress and anxiety.

-The key to being a content, fulfilled, and grounded stepmom is to be resilient.
+When you find ways to be resilient as a stepmom, you are more content, fulfilled, and grounded.
 Think of resilience as that feeling you have when everything is OK, that you have your act together.
+That's being resilient as a stepmom.

-Here are 6 resiliency building tools to help you build your resiliency reserve (I’ll share more on this during my Webinar coming up on October 19, 20, 21, 2021 – click here)
+Here are 6 resiliency building tools to help you build your resiliency reserve.

 It’s not about being perfect or making everyone happy, it’s about doing your best and realizing that no one has it all figured out – all the time.